VortexQuake2/Vortex/README.md

-Vortex Quake 2 - Chile
+Vortex Quake 2 - vrxcl
 =====

 Vortex Quake 2 is an RPG mod for Quake 2.